dusty-nv/jetson-inference/docs/segnet-camera-2.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/pytorch/docs/images/segmentation-deepscene-camera.jpg" width="900">

+Feel free to experiment with the different models and resolutions for indoor and outdoor environments.
 Next, we're going to introduce the concepts of [Transfer Learning](pytorch-transfer-learning.md) and train some example DNN models on our Jetson using PyTorch.

 ##
 <p align="right">Next | <b><a href="pytorch-transfer-learning.md">Transfer Learning with PyTorch</a></b>